Toby Chu

 Toby Chu (born 1977) is an American film and television composer and artist of Chinese descent.
-He recently wrote the score to Pixar's Oscar-winning animated short Bao.
+He wrote the score to Pixar's Oscar-winning animated short Bao.
+Recent and notable scores include Apple TV+'s Stillwater (composed with Kishi Bashi), CBS's True Lies and the Netflix Animation film The Monkey King.

 Early life

 Chu was born in Washington D.C.
 Chu is an American of Chinese descent.
 At an early age, Chu took guitar and piano lessons.

 Education

 In 1999, Chu earned a degree in film scoring from Berklee College of Music.

 Career

 Chu's works include Legends of Oz: Dorothy's Return, Surf's Up 2: WaveMania for Sony Pictures Animation, Warner Bros.’ dramatic thriller Unforgettable, and New Line Cinema’s period thriller Wolves at the Door.
 He also scored Bron Studios' Henchmen, NBC’s The Brave, and the Freeform original series Beyond.

 Chu’s previous scoring credits include Covert Affairs, Burn Notice, State of Affairs, and The Riches.
 Before embarking on solo projects, Chu worked with the Grammy-nominated composer Harry Gregson-Williams for over a decade.

 Chu collaborated with Daft Punk, arranging and orchestrating "Adagio for Tron" on the Tron: Legacy soundtrack.
 He has also been credited for musical contributions to Man on Fire, Déjà Vu, The Chronicles of Narnia: The Lion, the Witch and the Wardrobe, Domino, and Team America: World Police.